 Why do parents want to turn their child around?

 So it baffles me when parents want to turn their children forward facing earlier than necessary.
 I’ve spoken to a lot of parents who treat a first birthday as some sort of graduation to forward facing.
-Many other parents begin to get concerned about possible leg injuries because the child’s legs are folded.
+Many other parents begin to get concerned about possible leg injuries because the child’s legs are folded or up the back seat.
 Other parents simply are under the impression that their child must be uncomfortable.

-Think about how flexible and the absolute strange ways your child will sit even when not in the car.
-Children are comfortable — and comfortably sleep — in some of the strangest positions.
+Think about how flexible your child is and the absolute strange ways your child will sit when not in the car.
+Children are comfortable — and comfortably sleep— in some of the strangest positions.
 And if you ask most children old enough to speak and have an opinion, they would say they are perfectly comfortable in the rear-facing position, even with their legs folded.

 What about leg injuries?

 As far as leg injuries go, there is not a single documented case of children’s legs, hips, etc. breaking or being injured in a crash due to longer rear facing.
 And even if it were a likelihood, as one paramedic/CPS tech I know likes to say — in a way that makes it very visual for parents — “Would you rather your child have a broken leg or broken neck?”

 Studies show that forward-facing kids are actually more likely to have leg injuries.

 I’ve heard parents request their child be turned forward facing because “the child wants to”.
 I laugh to myself when I hear this especially when the child is in question is only a year old.
 I’m sorry, but, really, your child told you this?
 It seems that parents have this belief most often when the child has older siblings who are forward facing.

 Having already been a CPS tech for several years by the time my second child was nearing this time period, I took preemptive precautions by talking about how much safer and fun it is to ride rear-facing.
 She never complained.
 And neither did my third child.

 How long do I keep my child rear facing?